vanillaes/computer-science/README.md

 ## Usage

 All modules are written in VanillsJS as ES modules.
-All algorithms and data structures can be impored from the entry point.
+All algorithms and data structures can be imported from the entry point.

 *Ex.*